elladeniya-dev/R26-IT-052/README.md

 ---

 ## ⚖️ Ethical & Sustainability Note
-[cite_start]This project contributes to **UN SDG 12 (Responsible Consumption)** by reducing decision error and minimizing the return rates associated with poor online clothing purchases[cite: 32, 42].
+This project contributes to **UN SDG 12 (Responsible Consumption)** by reducing decision error and minimizing the return rates associated with poor online clothing purchases.

 ---
 *© 2026 Smart Fashion Assistant Research Group.
 All Rights Reserved.*